Gloom Division

 Gloom Division (stylized in all caps) is the second studio album by American indie pop solo project I Dont Know How but They Found Me.
 It was released through Concord Records on February 23, 2024.
-The album marks the first release by I Dont Know How but They Found Me as a solo act fronted by Dallon Weekes after the departure of drummer Ryan Seaman.
+The album marks the first release by I Dont Know How but They Found Me as a solo act fronted by Dallon Weekes after drummer Ryan Seaman was fired from the band.
 Gloom Division was co-produced by Weekes and Dave Fridmann.

 Background

 Following the positive reception of their debut album, Razzmatazz, the project began working on their sophomore effort.
 Dallon Weekes drew inspiration from a variety of sources as the creative force, including his personal experiences and influences ranging from 70s glam rock to 90s R&B. Weekes embarked on a journey of introspection, particularly following an Autism and ADHD diagnosis, which influenced the themes explored in Gloom Division.
 The album reflects Weekes' growth as a musician and songwriter, showcasing a blend of dark lyrics with upbeat melodies.

 Gloom Division features collaborations with various musicians, including Will Joseph Cook, Charlie Brand, and members of Louis XIV.
 Dallon Weekes also worked with producer Dave Fridmann, known for his work with artists such as the Flaming Lips and MGMT, to realize his vision for the album.
 Fridmann's expertise helped shape the sound of the record, allowing Weekes to explore a diverse range of musical styles while maintaining a cohesive sonic identity.

 "A Letter", the ninth track on the album, originally appeared on the Brobecks' album Happiest Nuclear Winter (2005).
 Written by Weekes, the song has been performed by I Dont Know How but They Found Me since tours supporting the band's 1981 Extended Play (2018), eventually being re-recorded for Gloom Division.